Second World War

 In July 1960, the base was officially renamed Camp Picton and the RCSA (A.A.) disbanded a few weeks later.
 Two new units were formed later that year, namely the 1st Surface-to-Surface Missile (SSM) Battery and the 2nd SSM (Training) Battery of The Royal Regiment of Canadian Artillery.
 Both units were transferred; the 1st went to Europe in December 1961 to be equipped with Honest John rockets and the 2nd was transferred to Camp Shilo in 1962.
 The 1st Battalion of the Canadian Guards then transferred to Camp Picton from their previous base in Germany.

-With the unification of the Army, RCAF and Royal Canadian Navy to create the Canadian horses, Camp Picton was renamed Canadian horses Base Picton.
+With the unification of the Army, RCAF and Royal Canadian Navy to create the Canadian Forces, Camp Picton was renamed Canadian Forces Base Picton.
 However, reductions in the Canadian military meant that the base was no longer required and CFB Picton was closed in September 1969.

 Today, the facility continues to be used as a combination industrial park, and Air Cadet flying facility.

 This is what I was really looking for when I had stumbled on Prince Edward Heights.
 I was going more or less by memory of the maps I'd seen online, driving around Picton, looking for buildings that looked characteristically military.